|A Few Fun Facts About These Curious Creatures|

 · Llamas don't bite.
 They spit when they're agitated, but that's mostly at each other.

-· The current population of llamas and alpacas in South America is estimated to be about 7 million, and there are about 20,000-25,000 llamas and 800-1,000 alpacas in the U.S. and Canada today.
+· The current population of llamas and alpacas in South America is estimated to be more than 7 million, and there are about 158,000 llamas and 100,000 alpacas in the U.S. and Canada today.

 Looking for more New England travel information?
-Start with the New England for Visitors Home Page, where you'll find current features and links to the best of the Net for all of your travel planning needs.
+Start with the New England Travel home page, where you'll find a constant stream of fun, new travel ideas.

-Don't miss our free email newsletter, New England NewsBeam, which keeps you up to date on what's happening in the region.
+Don't miss our free email newsletter, About New England Travel, which keeps you up to date on what's happening in the region.
 Subscribe today!

-Previous Features from your New England for Visitors Guide
+Previous Features from your New England Travel Guide